-should be recorded: Name of Project Site: Age of the Complainant: Sex of the Complainant: The nature of the complaint (what the complainant says in her/his own words without direct questioning).
+Name of Project Site: Age of the Complainant: Sex of the Complainant: The nature of the complaint (what the complainant says in her/his own words without direct questioning).
 To the best of your knowledge, was the perpetrator associated with the project?
-Yes No Have you been referred to Social Services Providers: Yes No If NO, do you wish to be referred to any Social Service Providers?
+Yes No Have you been referred to Social Services Providers: Yes No If NO , do you wish to be referred to any Social Service Providers?
 Yes No If YES, which of the following do you need assistance with?
-Psychosocial services Security, Housing and Shelter Livelihood Legal Health Do you consent to your complaint being reported?
-Yes No

-Time of Reporting:

-Inform the complainant that consent can be withdrawn at any time.
+Psychosocial services Security, Housing and Shelter Legal Livelihood Health Do you consent to your complaint being reported?
+Yes No Inform the complainant that consent can be withdrawn at any time.
+Date: Time of Reporting: dd/mm/yy

-Date: dd/mm/yy

-OECS REGIONAL TOURISM COMPETITIVENESS PROJECT IDA CREDIT # 6000 LC GRIEVANCE LOG
+OECS REGIONAL TOURISM COMPETITIVENESS PROJECT

+IDA CREDIT # 6000 LC

+GRIEVANCE LOG